NordicPlayground/nrf-knx-iot/doc/testing_samples/nordic_knxiot_cli.rst

 ********************************

 Group Object Table is used to control interconnections (data sharing) between KNX Datapoint types.
-Every entry in the table consists of the properties described below:
+Every entry in the table consists of the following properties:

 +---------------------+--------------------------------------------------------------------------------------+
 | Property            | Description                                                                          |